Microgynon 30: What You Need to Know

 Is Microgynon the same as Rigevidon?

 Yes.
-Both contain ethinylestradiol 30 micrograms and levonorgestrel 150 micrograms.
+Microgynon 30 and Rigevidon both contain ethinylestradiol 30 micrograms and levonorgestrel 150 micrograms.
 They are clinically equivalent.
+The difference is the manufacturer: Microgynon is made by Bayer, Rigevidon by Gedeon Richter.

 BrandActive ingredientsManufacturerClinically equivalent?